 11. Kalinga Book Awards

-These literary awards are part of the Kalinga Literary Festival held annually in Bhubaneshwar, to recognise and encourage literary talent.
-Though the prestigious Kalinga book awards are conferred in ten different categories, a children’s book award is part of the list.
+These awards are part of the Kalinga Literary Festival that takes place every year in Bhubaneshwar, meant to recognize and support writers.
+The famous Kalinga book awards are in ten different categories, one of which is a children’s book award.

 12. Peek-a-book Awards

-These awards are part of the Peek-a-Book Literature festival started by author Lubina Bandukwala.
+These awards are part of the Peek-a-Book Literature festival by founder/author Lubina Bandukwala.
 They help keep the fun alive in reading books.
 The Lit fest has many activities like workshops, book reviews by kids and author interviews.

 13. Bandana Sen Library Awards